Tru-Development/Tru-Lootcases/README.md

 Reupload or redistribute this resource as your own.
 Remove the original Tru-Development credits.
 Sell this resource or include it in paid resource packs.
-Remove or alter the credits for the included knife assets created by Paulo Safky.
-Claim any part of this project as your own work.

-If you'd like to share this resource, please link to the official GitHub repository instead of reuploading the files.

 Thank you for respecting the work that went into this project.